Rescue Runny Paint: Thickening Tips

-As a painter, I know getting a right amount of paint consistency is a must for the painter if he or she wants to convey his or her artistic vision.
-Thickness of the paint can change the result of your artwork.
+As a painter, I know getting the right amount of paint consistency is a must for the painter if he or she wants to convey his or her artistic vision.
+The thickness of the paint can change the result of your artwork.
 The ability to thicken the paint is a good thing.
-In this guide, we’ll explore various methods how to thicken paint and materials to achieve the desired thickness in your paint, ensuring your artistic vision comes to life on canvas.
+In this guide, we’ll explore various methods of thickening paint and materials to achieve the desired thickness in your paint, ensuring your artistic vision comes to life on canvas.

 Method 1: Using Acrylic Mediums (For Acrylic Paints)